ChandlerXiandeYang/USL_unification/README.md

 #  2. How to Use the Functions in Business Operations

-This section is for users who want to understand or apply the functions in business operations.
+This section is for practitioners who want to understand or apply the functions in business operations.
 All functions are located in the folder `"Functions"`.

 ## 2.1 USL-Normalization Method to Calculate Ppu for a CQA or a Cleaning Process